 In 1971, Chorin moved from the Courant Institute to Berkeley.
 He had developed a Navier-Stokes solver in New York and hoped it would help him get at turbulence.
 It didn't.
-The equations watched every aspect of computational science evolve,
+The equations

 MATH SPOTLIGHT: AIR FLOW

 SIMULATING SHOCK WAVES